maechler/news-documentation/Documentation/AdministratorManual/Configuration/ExtensionManager/Index.rst

 If set, news records can be manually sorted in the list view by the well known icons "up" and "down".

 .. _extensionManagerUseFal:

-useFal
-""""""
-The following options are available:

-- **Yes**: Enables usage of FAL relations
-- **No**: Hides the relations to FAL elements
-- **Both**: The old and the new media relations are used
-- **Fal & Multimedia**: Enables usage of FAL relations + the old media relation, limited to type "multimedia"

-.. _extensionManagerDateTimeNotRequired:

 dateTimeNotRequired
 """""""""""""""""""